Skip To Main Content

 Integrated Photonics Research

 Intel Labs pioneered silicon photonics to meet the growing demand for more efficient and resourceful network infrastructure for ever-increasing amounts of data.
-Commercialization of prototypes have transferred to Intel’s data center business and, with more than six million Intel 100G transceivers and integrated lasers in use, Intel is paving the way for next-generation deployments and future innovations.
+Commercialization of prototypes has transferred to Intel’s data center business, and with more than six million Intel 100G transceivers and integrated lasers in use, Intel is paving the way for next-generation deployments and future innovations.

 Demo: Building Future Technologies on Light